Aarception/Mo-information-security-portfolio/README.md

 # 📁 Mo's Information Security Learning, Projects, and Portfolio

 The one thing the institution learned well from my interaction is rather interesting: the process of Truth-Making as Theatrical Production.
-The problem is the theatrical production is the packaging, which cannot produce the product, the production.
+The problem is the theatrical production is the packaging, which cannot produce the production which is the product.
 Learning has been a two-way street: I have increased my understanding of the usefulness of "plausible deniability."

 Today, I activated accountability, because I fully acknowledged the supreme insight extracted from the extraction of my aspiration: